keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 Once booted, setup the network such that you can connect to it from your development machine.
-(Either a local network or a simple unmanaged switch works)
+(Either a local network or a simple unmanaged switch is suggested)

 Copy Files
 ##########

 All tests are automatically built and added to the hifive image.
-If you wish to update them after modifying the sdk/etc on a board currently available on 10.0.0.3:
+If you wish to update them after modifying the sdk or tests themselves only the modfied components need to be sent to the board.
+Modifiying the security monitor will require a complete reflash of the image.

+Example of copying the runtime, driver, and test binaries to the board after booting and configuring to 10.0.0.3

 ::